 Delphix Continuous Compliance is a multi-user, a browser-based web application that provides complete, secure, and scalable software for your sensitive data discovery, masking, and tokenization needs while meeting enterprise-class infrastructure requirements.
 To read further about Continuous Compliance features and architecture, read the Continuous Compliance Documentation.

-Next Steps
+Next steps

-- Read about Installing Hyperscale Compliance tar. - Read about the Network Requirements of the Hyperscale Compliance. - Read about Accessing the Hyperscale Compliance APIs.
+- Read about Installation and Setup (Kubernetes). - Read about the Network Requirements . - Read about Accessing the Hyperscale Compliance API.

 Getting started

 This section covers the following topics: